 Slow Cooker Method

-- About 1 1/2 hours before serving time, add rice and raise heat to high.
+Add the rice and raise the heat to high.

 Stove Top Method

-- Remove lid, fluff rice with a fork, and stir in the beans.
+Remove lid, fluff rice with a fork, and stir in the beans and sausage.
 Serve topped with scallions.